kapilsharma/AngularQuickNotes/03-Components.md

 - Mouse (left/right/wheel) clicked.
 - Key is pressed/down/up

-As a forntend developer, we need to react on these events and this is where event binding is useful.
+As a frontend developer, we need to react on these events and this is where event binding is useful.
 As you can assume, user activity happens on HTML (contents visible to user) but code to react on these events is business logic, which is written in Type Script.
 Thus, event binding sends data from HMTL to Type Script.

 For example of Event Binding, let's add a input box on our app component.
 Whenever user enters something there, default name 'Kapil' should change to the name entered by user.